abdallahobaid03/Big-Data/README.md

 # Big-Data
-In this project, I explored big data using PySpark for rapid processing.
-I worked with CSV and JSON files, with JSON being a new experience.
-The objective was to integrate insights from both data types and create visualizations.
-Finally, a machine learning model was developed for predictive analysis.
+In this project, I utilized PySpark to process and analyze big data from CSV and JSON files, gaining experience in integrating multiple data formats.
+I created visualizations to illustrate insights and developed a machine learning model for predictive analytics, showcasing the potential of data-driven decision-making.